 To test silver at home with an eraser gently rub the eraser over a small area of your silver object.
 Apply steady pressure and make several passes over the same spot.

 Look at both the silver object and your eraser after rubbing.
-The eraser shows a slight black mark when rubbed over genuine silver and that’s a sign of real silver reacting with friction.
+The eraser shows a slight black mark when rubbed over genuine silver and that’s a sign of legit silver reacting to friction.

 Don’t worry, you can’t damage your silver object with an eraser, no matter how hard you rub.

-To correctly test silver with an eraser you need to avoid colored or abrasive erasers as they’ll leave misleading marks on your silver item.
+To correctly test silver with an eraser you’ll need to avoid colored or abrasive erasers as they’ll leave misleading marks on your silver item.

 Fake silver rubbed with an eraser shows notable damage and it’s an easy way for you to tell it’s not authentic.